Skip to content

 Philadelphia’s Accident Attorney Near You: The Pearce Law Firm

 Philadelphia accident attorney near me - auto accident lawyers near me - car accident attorney near me - car wreck lawyer near me PhiladelphiaPhiladelphia car accident lawyer Edith Pearce, the founder of The Pearce Law Firm, knows the “ins and outs” of car accident law.
 She worked as an attorney for years for a major auto insurance company.
 With her wealth of inside knowledge, Edith Pearce has served as an expert local auto accident lawyer for numerous clients, helping them achieve multi-million dollar car accident settlements for victims and their families who have suffered tragic results of car accidents in Philadelphia.
+This includes cases requiring a motorcycle accident lawyer after a serious roadway injury.
 She has fought to make sure they receive the compensation they deserve for not only car accidents but other motor vehicle accidents such as motorcycle accidents, golf cart accidents, and hit-and-run accidents.

 Steps to Take After an Auto Accident From a Car Accident Attorney Near You